When Your Benefits Start

 Medicare Coverage If You're Disabled

-- Hospital insurance (Part A) helps pay for inpatient hospital bills and some follow-up care.
-The taxes you paid while you were working financed this coverage, so it is provided at no cost to you.
+- Medicare Part A (Hospital Insurance) helps pay for inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
+The taxes you paid while you were working financed this coverage.
+It’s provided at no cost to you.

-- Medical insurance (Part B) helps pay doctors' bills, outpatient hospital care, and other medical services.
+- Medicare Part B (Medical Insurance) helps pay doctors' services, outpatient care, some medical supplies, and other preventive services.
 You will need to pay a monthly premium for this coverage if you want it.